 Race car driving has always been seen as a stereotypically male sport.
 But men aren’t the only people who love fast cars and the smell of burnt rubber.
 For as long as there’s been professional race car driving, there have been female race car drivers.
 Racing is actually one of the few professional sports in which men and women are allowed to compete with (and against) one another.

 From the first NASCAR race ever to the many active drivers today, women have always been a part of racing as a sport and as a culture.
-To celebrate Women’s History Month, we’ve compiled some of our favorite and most influential female race car drivers and pioneers in the following slideshow.
+To celebrate Women’s History Month, we’ve compiled some of our favorite and most influential female race car drivers and pioneers.

 Sarah Christian was the first female NASCAR driver of all time.
 She competed in NASCAR’s first race on June 19, 1949 at Charlotte Speedway.
 Though she competed in just seven races over the course of her career, she opened the door to racing for generations of women to come.

-Nicknamed the “Drag-On Lady,” Shirley Shahan became the first woman to win an NHRA pro event in 1966.
+Nicknamed the “Drag-On Lady,” Shirley Shahan became the first woman to win a National Hot Rod Association pro event in 1966.
 As the daughter of a race car driver, she learned to drive at only 10 years old, and eventually became her father’s mechanic.
 She first started racing in the 1950s, and she won the first March Meet in 1959.
 A series of wins followed.
 After her 1966 Super Stock win at the Winternationals, she became a racing celebrity.

 Shirley Shahan has been inducted into the International Motorsports Hall of Fame, the Super Stock Magazine Hall of Fame and the Drag Racing Hall of Fame.

-Also known as “Cha Cha” and “The First Lady of Drag Racing,” Shirley Muldowney was the first woman to get a license from the National Hot Rod Association to drive a Top Fuel dragster.
+Also known as “Cha Cha” and “The First Lady of Drag Racing,” Shirley Muldowney was the first woman to get a license from the NHRA to drive a Top Fuel dragster.
 Shirley Muldowney has won a total of 18 NHRA national events.

 She won the NHRA Top Fuel championship in 1977, 1980 and 1982, making her the first person to have won two (and then three!)
 Top Fuel Championships.

-Shirley Muldowney has been inducted into the International Motor Hall of Fame, the Motor Hall of Fame of America and the Automotive Hall of Fame.
+Shirley Muldowney has been inducted into the International Motorsports Hall of Fame, the Motorsports Hall of Fame of America and the Automotive Hall of Fame.

 Lyn St. James